dburger/algorithms/first-last-position-sorted-array/README.md

 ### Modified binary search

 This approach modifies the binary search to be able to return the leftmost and rightmost occurrences.
+It does this by adding a boolean flag that indicates whether it is looking for leftmost or rightmost.
+In the case of leftmost, an attempt to return the correct index is made.
+In the case of rightmost, the value returned will be one beyond the last matching value, unless matching values run to the end of the array.
+In that case the value returned will be correct.
+This adds a slight complexity in the usage of this binary search function.
+Checks must be performed on the returned values.

-By doing two binary searches this is a 2*O(log n) approach which is O(log n).
+By doing two binary searches the time complexity is 2 * O(log n) which is O(log n).
+The space complexity, due to using a recursive binary search, is O(log n).

 ```java
 class Solution {